laradock/laradock/DOCUMENTATION/content/documentation/index.md

 [Dinghy](https://github.com/codekitchen/dinghy) creates its own VM using docker-machine, it will not modify your existing docker-machine VMs.

-Quick Setup giude, (we recommend you check their docs)
+Quick Setup guide, (we recommend you check their docs)

 1) `brew tap codekitchen/dinghy`